MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ## Remove saved email from CRM

 If you connect Copilot for Sales to your Dynamics 365 environment and enable [server-side synchronization](/power-platform/admin/server-side-synchronization), you can remove saved emails and meetings that are no longer relevant from the CRM using Copilot for Sales.
-This helps you keep your CRM clean and current.
+This step helps you keep your CRM clean and current.

 1. Open the email or meeting you saved to the CRM, and then open Copilot for Sales.